Thoughts from writer Donald Miller and other great story researchers

 Great stories often begin at Plot Point 1, thrusting the main character right into the thick of things.

-- Act 3 – In the End, the climax and the loose ends of the story are resolved during the Denouement.
+- Act 3 – In the End, the climax and the loose ends of the story are (usually) resolved during the Denouement.
 Tension rapidly dissipates because it’s nearly impossible to sustain a reader’s interest very long after the climax.
-Strong writers are able to finish the story and get out.
-Some writers have a difficult time wrapping the story.
+Strong writers (and filmmakers) are able to finish the story and get out.
+Some writers (and even film directors) have a difficult time wrapping the story.